Treating Elbow Pain with Adult Stem Cells

 A common metaphor I use with patients to help explain the process is the stem cells are the lawn seed and the Platelet Rich Plasma is the fertilizer.
 Both are essential for the complete repair and healing of tissue.
 It is essential that the patient understands that the procedures described above are to repair and regenerate injured or degenerated tissue.
 Results are seen in 1-3 months and the patient does not typically experience immediate relief of symptoms.
 We encourage our patients to undergo 4-8 weeks of physical therapy after stem cell therapy to regain full strength, function and return to an active lifestyle.

 If you are experiencing Elbow Pain, call and schedule an appointment to discuss it with one of our doctors at 908-754-1960.

 About the Author:

-Joseph Mejia D.O., F.A.A.P.M.&R, Is a graduate of University of Michigan and West Virginia School of Osteopathic Medicine.
+Joseph Mejia D.O., F.A.A.P.M.&R, Is a graduate of the University of Michigan and West Virginia School of Osteopathic Medicine.
 He is Board Certified in Physical Medicine & Rehabilitation and Sports Medicine.
-Dr. Mejia received his Fellowship Training in Interventional Pain Management from University of Medicine and Dentistry.
-He has advanced training in regenerative Medicine and is the Medical Director and Partner of Performance Rehabilitation & Regenerative Medicine.
+Dr. Mejia received his Fellowship Training in Interventional Pain Management from the University of Medicine and Dentistry.
+He has advanced training in Regenerative Medicine and is the Medical Director and Partner of Performance Rehabilitation & Regenerative Medicine.